-Attendance Policy Fairfax Academy Part of Fairfax Multi-Academy Trust
+Attendance Policy Fairfax Academy

+Part of Fairfax Multi-Academy Trust

+Document Craig Hetherington

-Document Owner: Craig Hetherington - Assistant Principal
+Owner: Assistant Principal

-Ratified By: Martyn Jobling - Director of Education
+Ratified By: M Jobling - Director of

-Karen Cornell - Trust Pastoral Lead
+Education

-Date Ratified: October 2022
+Date Ratified: October 2023

-Review Date: October 2023
+Review Date: July 2025

-1. PRINCIPLES:
+PRINCIPLES:

-- 1.1 Fairfax is committed to maximising the attendance of every student during their education at the Academy.
-Students with frequent absences are being denied equality of opportunity. - 1.2 Attendance is inextricably linked to success in all aspects of school life, including examinations, and regular school attendance is vital if students are to benefit from the experiences which the school offers them.
-Employers and other reference seekers value attendance and punctuality highly as an indicator of reliability. - 1.3 Regular school attendance is based on a strong and supportive partnership between the school, parents, Fairfax Academy Associates and other outside agencies, such as the Central School Attendance and Welfare Service Ltd, Behaviour Support Service and Social Services. - 1.4 Parents and Carers have a legal responsibility to ensure that their children attend school unless there is a genuine reason for them being unable to do so and they should have informed the school. - 1.5 Some pupils find it harder than others to attend school.
+Fairfax is committed to maximising the attendance of every student during their education at the Academy.
+Students with frequent absences are being denied equality of opportunity.

+Attendance is inextricably linked to success in all aspects of school life, including examinations, and regular school attendance is vital if students are to benefit from the experiences which the school offers them.
+Employers and other reference seekers value attendance and punctuality highly as an indicator of reliability.

+Regular school attendance is based on a strong and supportive partnership between the school, parents, Fairfax Academy Associates, and other outside agencies, such as the Central School Attendance and Welfare Service Ltd, Behaviour Support Service and Social Services.

+Parents and Carers have a legal responsibility to ensure that their children always attend school unless there is a genuine reason for them being unable to do this and that they have informed the school.

+Some pupils find it harder than others to attend school.
 This policy sets out how school staff will work with pupils, parents, and partners to promote, encourage and support regular attendance at school and remove any barriers to attendance.

-2. AIMS:
+AIMS:

-- 2.1 To set clear expectations and aspirations that all pupils have a high standard of school attendance and punctuality. - 2.2 To improve children's attainment through good attendance. - 2.2 To make attendance a priority for everyone. - 2.4 To ensure there is a clear process to identify and address emerging attendance concerns - 2.5 To work effectively with parents, pupils, and partners through building trusted relationships to work together to remove barriers to attendance.
+- To set clear expectations and aspirations that all pupils have a high standard of school attendance and punctuality. - To improve children's attainment through good attendance - To make attendance a priority for everyone. - To ensure there is a clear process to identify and address emerging attendance concerns. - To work effectively with parents, pupils, and partners through building trusted relationships to work together to remove barriers to attendance.